vohi/minicoin/README.md

       param2: bar
 ```

+minicoin supports a variety of provisioning mechanism.
+As far as the provisioning
+is executed on the guest, it will be run with root privileges.

-#### Scripted provisioning
+### Scripted provisioning

 For each subdirectory, vagrant will look for a `provision.sh` file for linux/macOS
-guests, or for a `provision.cmd` or `provision.ps1` file for Windows guests, and
+guests, or for a `provision.cmd` or `provision.ps1` file for Windows guests.
+Such
-execute such a script using shell provisioning.
-The script will receive the name
+a script will be executed on the guest using shell provisioning.

-of the role for which it was run, the name of the machine, and the user name on the
+The script will receive the name of the role for which it was run, the name of
-host, as command line arguments.
+the machine, and the user name on the host, as command line arguments.

 If the role is parameterized, then the parameters are passed to the provisioning
 script as named arguments, ie the script `roles/arguments/provision.sh` will be
 called with arguments `--param1 foo --param2 bar` in the example above.

+Scripted provisioning is always done for roles that provide a provision script,
+even if there is another provisioner type (such as ansible or disk) present for
+that role.

-#### Ansible provisioning
+### Ansible provisioning

 If Vagrantfile finds a `playbook.yml` file, then the machine will be provisioned
 using [ansible](ansible.com).

-#### Disk provisioning
+### Disk provisioning

 If the role directory contains a file `disk`, then the file will be interpreted
 as YAML.
 A `file` attribute can point to an ISO image, which will be inserted as